Purpose of this guidance

 This information could be targeted at certain groups or individuals

 |Keeping staff safe||

 For larger facilities staff roles could include:

-Unless staff are in a situation where the risk of COVID-19 transmission is extremely high, risk assessments should reflect the fact that the role of PPE in providing additional protection is limited.
+Unless staff are in a situation where the risk of coronavirus transmission is extremely high, risk assessments should reflect the fact that the role of PPE in providing additional protection is limited.

 Additional signage and communication considerations

-Compliance with the Welsh Language (Wales) Measure 2011 and Welsh Language Standards.
-Further information on signage and communication is provided in our management of urban centres and additional communication, technology and regulatory considerations guidance.
+- Compliance with the Welsh Language (Wales) Measure 2011 and Welsh Language Standards.
+Read the guidance on additional communication, technology and regulatory considerations

 - with hearing or vision impairments